WHAT’S A CREDIT SCORE AND HOW DOES IT WORK?

 This is what goes into determining your credit score:

-• Payment History (35%).
-Making payments on time is a key factor in establishing a good credit score.
-Missed or late payments and bankruptcies will result in a lower score, as will collections and consumer proposals.
+- Payment History (35%).
+Making payments on time is a critical factor in establishing a good credit score.
+Missed or late payments and bankruptcies will result in a lower rating, as will collections and consumer proposals.

-• Credit Diversity (10%).
-Like credit inquiries, this isn’t a huge part of your credit score, but it matters.
+- Credit Diversity (10%).
+Like credit inquiries, this isn’t a massive part of your credit score, but it matters.
 Having many different types of credit demonstrates an ability to manage your finances well.

 It’s always possible to repair your credit, but you might need help.
 It can take up to three years before your credit score climbs back over 600.
 Debt and credit counseling can allow you to understand your options.
 Some people may benefit from a change in spending habits, while others may need to consider a consumer proposal or even bankruptcy.